 An Armageddon-branded or Armageddon-themed box would be one of those classic 40k moves that gets everyone talking instantly.
 Marines, Imperial Guard, and Orks.
 Big warzone energy.
 Old-school callback.
 Plenty of room for refreshed kits.
 Plenty of room for narrative hype.

-What the New Bits, and Ork Rumors Might Be Pointing Toward
+What the New Bits and Ork Rumors Might Be Pointing Toward

 The concerned grot could be part of a support crew, on a warmachine, or a new character kit with extra personality baked in.
 Orks are one of the few armies where a tiny side model can completely change the feel of a release.
 Grots are not just comic relief.
 They are texture that makes Ork kits feel alive.

 The possible Kustom Ork Kannon is the one that opens things up the most.
-It could support the idea of a gun platform, mek-style build, artillery piece, or some kind of walking dakka contraption.
+It could support the idea of a gun platform, Mek-style build, artillery piece, or some kind of walking dakka contraption.
 That matters because it nudges the tease away from being just infantry or just a single character, and hints at variety.

 And variety is what usually shows up when GW is building toward a range update, a starter release, or a boxed set lineup.

-WeirdboyThe best way to read these new Ork bits and rumors is simple.
-They are probably not the story on their own; they are probably the setup.
+The best way to read these new Orks rumors is simple.
+They’re probably not the story on their own; these bits are the setup.

-Whether that larger plan ends in an 11th Edition starter set, an Armageddon-style campaign box, or some combination of both, the timing is what makes this feel legit.
-The bit teases, the reveal pattern, and the release window all line up closely enough that Ork players should absolutely be paying attention.
+Whether that larger plan ends in an 11th Edition starter set, an Armageddon-style campaign box, or some combination of both, the timing is what makes this hard to read perfectly.

 See the Most Recent 11th Edition Starter Rumors Here!